LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 One option is to separate game simulation from rendering and calculate the time delta between two frames.
 If you're interested in learning more, there is an [excellent chapter](https://gameprogrammingpatterns.com/game-loop.html#sample-code) from the book "Game Programming Patterns" by Robert Nystrom that is available online **for free**.

-With the gameloop now done, we can see the game in action for the first time in the browser!
+With the gameloop done, I could see the game in action for the first time in the browser!
 Well, partially.
-Since we can't draw images yet, we only see the edible dots, the score and pacman.
+Since images aren't drawn yet, you only see the edible dots, the score and pacman.
 Everything else is not showing up.
-Lets fix that next.
+Let's fix that next.

 ### Resource Loading

-To render an image bitmap to an HTML canvas, we can use the [`drawImage()`-method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage).
+To render an image bitmap to an HTML canvas, one uses the [`drawImage()`-method](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage).
 It can draw an image from multiple sources, but I wanted to keep it _very_ simple.

 1. No async code.
 It adds complexity, especially when using TeaVM.
 2. No loading over the network.
 I don't want to build a loading screen or deal with network failure.

 Ideally, the resources would just be downloaded together with the code and the game would just start when _everything_ is ready.
 The image resources are tiny (a few bytes each), so the bloat won't be too bad.
 But if we don't want to load the images over the network, we need to somehow include them in the code at compile time.
 How about Base64 encoded data URIs?